 CRM can be the single source of truth, bringing together marketing, sales, commerce, service, and back office departments, and 80% of those surveyed agreed they are increasingly using their CRM system as so.
 But it requires businesses to look holistically at their processes and how they put the customer at the center.

 Leading businesses are evolving to put the customer in the center of their feedback loop and innovation cycle in what we call customer 360 transformation.
+For example, in the ASEAN region, companies like Bluebird Group, Prudential Singapore, and Anantara Vacation Club have made their CRM the single source of customer truth.

 These businesses integrate their CRM system with core operational systems to prove a single source of customer truth, resulting in broader teams connecting around the customer.
 And those efforts are paying off: the research shows businesses that successfully connect departments on a well-integrated CRM platform report significantly higher customer satisfaction.